We continue to face a serious health and economic challenge. We want to ensure you remain informed about how we are operating throughout this time.

-As a global insurer, we are closely monitoring the situation around the world, and we are receiving frequent updates from our Group Office in Hong Kong.
-We are reviewing Australian Government and global and national health authorities, to ensure we are addressing the latest health and travel developments.
+As a global insurer, we are monitoring the situation around the world, and working with our colleagues from across the Asia Pacific region.
+We’re following closely the Australian Government and global and national health authorities, to ensure we are addressing the latest health and travel developments.

 Our current actions

-We have detailed incident management, pandemic and business continuity plans in place in Australia, and an internal taskforce is meeting daily to discuss the evolving situation.
+We have detailed incident management, pandemic and business continuity plans in place in Australia, and an internal taskforce is meeting regularly to discuss the evolving situation.

 Everyone’s safety is our number one concern, including the health of the nation

-As you can see, we are taking active steps and sensible precautions to keep everyone safe while also keeping our business running, so that we can continue the important work we do to Make a Difference and support our customers, partners and each other.
+We are continuing to take active steps and sensible precautions to keep everyone safe while also keeping our business running, so that we can continue the important work we do to make a difference and support our customers, partners and each other.